deka108/slackbots/respondToBot/README.md

 | `message.im` | A message was posted in a direct message channel |
 | `message.mpim` | A message was posted in a multiparty direct message channel |

-### Credentials
+### Configurations and Credentials

-See the required environment variables and credentials in `.env-template`
+We're using `dotenv`, to do this, you need to copy `.env-template` to `.env` and fill-in all the required parameters with their actual values.

 ```.env
 SLACK_BOT_ID=